 Keisha-Ann G. Gray

-Keisha-Ann G. Gray is senior counsel in the Labor & Employment Law Department of Proskauer and co-chair of the Department's Employment Litigation and Arbitration Practice Group.
+Keisha-Ann G. Gray is a partner in the Labor & Employment Law Department of Proskauer and co-chair of the Department's Employment Litigation and Arbitration Practice Group.
 She is an experienced trial lawyer with a background in both the private and public sectors.
 Her practice focuses on civil law with an emphasis on employment discrimination work.
 Keisha-Ann regularly litigates sexual harassment, age discrimination, gender discrimination, retaliation, disability discrimination and wrongful termination claims before federal and state courts, and counsels Fortune

 500 companies on issues pertinent to employment law and complaint prevention.